lich4/ChargeLimiter/Readme.md

 ### Battery Information

-* Health, calculated with NominalChargeCapacity, with value higher than 100% indicates the battery must have been replaced before, and with more capacity than battery shipped with this model first released.
+* Health of battery is calculated with NominalChargeCapacity.
+In general the health of a new battery is higher than 100%, even though it shows always 100% in system status bar.
+Please be aware of that the health maybe drop largely suddenly due to long term ChargeInhibit, in this case use should disable CL temporarily and have the battery fully charged several times to recover the health.
-* Hardware capacity with value higher than 100%, maybe indicate the battery is not calibrated or has been changed.
+* Hardware capacity is close to the system capacity and is more accurate in most cases, too much difference maybe show the battery is not calibrated or of poor quality.
+Hardware capacity chould be higher than 100%(100% in system status bar) if overcharged, and could be negative(0 in system status bar) if undercharged,
 * InstantAmperage with positive value means the current flow into battery from the power source, negative means the current flow into iDevice from battery without any power source.
 InstantAmperage should be 0mA normally in ChargeInhibit mode, in this case the current will flow through battery and feed iDevice, it will cause less damage to battery than use battery to supply power directly. (*In fact, keep connecting to any power source and stop charging, the health may never drop*).
 InstantAmperage should be negative in DisableInflow mode.

 ### History